pilover100/Starlus-Plugin/README.md

 Given their expertise in materials science though, they possess exceptional hull damaging and long range weapons including the powerful, but compact neutron cannon.
 Though these dedicated hull destroyers need to be paired with shield strippers in order to more effective and their technology has a considerable power draw requiring either powerful generators or batteries to be useful.

+---

+***This section of the README provides a few pointers to the story of the Starlus, so if you rather not be spoiled you may want to skip over this bit and [head back on up.](#starlus-plugin)***

+---

 ## *Historical Timeline*

-Starlus space is home to a rich history brought to it by technological innovation and a mystical wormhole.
+<details><summary>Starlus space is home to a rich history brought to it by technological innovation and a mystical wormhole.</summary>

 Important events:
 BCE: Before Common Era (BC), ACE: After Common Era (AD)